Flowers2Algernon/flowers2algernon.github.io/_posts/2024-06-28-Network Model.md

 A collection of networks connected together through routers, the most famous of these being the internet.

 IP is the heart of the internet and most smaller networks worldwide.

+IP addresses are a 32-bit long numbers made up of four octets and each octet is normally described in decimal numbers.
+Eight bits of data or a single octet can represent all decimal numbers from 0-255.

+The important thing to know for now is that IP address are distributed in large sections to various organizations and companies instead of being determined by hardware vendors.
+This means that IP addresses are more tierarchical and easier to store data about than physical addresses are.

+Think of IBM, which owns every single IP that has the Number 9 as the first octet.
+At a very high level, this menas that is an Internet router needs to figure out where to send a data packet intended for the IP address 90.0.0.1, that router only has to kknow to get it to one of IBM's routers.
+That router can handle the rest of the delivery process from there.

+###### Dynamic IP address

+It's imporatant to call out that IP addresses belong to the networks, not to the devices attached to those networks.
+Your laptop will always have the same MAC address no matter where you use it. but it'll have a different IP address assigned to it at an Internet cafe than it would when you're at home.

+On many modern networks, you can connect a new device and an IP address will be assigned to it automatically through a technology known as DYnamic Host Configuration Protocol.

+An IP address assigned this way is known as a dynamic IP address.

+###### Static IP address

+The opposite of this is knowm as a static IP address, which must be configured on a node manually.
+In most cases, static IP addresses are reserved for servers and network devices while dynamic IP addresses are reserved for clients.

+##### IP datagram